History of monorail: Suspended and bicycle railways

 In 1890 the Boynton Bicycle Railroad was built in Long Island.
 Designed by Jose Ramon Villalon, who would later become one of Cuba's greatest statesmen, this railroad ran on a single rail at ground level, but with an overhead stabilising rail engaged by a pair of horizontally opposed wheels.
 The railway operated for only two years, but the design was adopted elsewhere.

 In 1908, Elfric Wells Chalmers Kearney (1881–1960) designed a monorail having an overhead stabilizing rail with spring-loaded vertical stabilizing wheels, but although a car was built, it never saw service.

 From 1910–1914 a monorail system designed by Howard H Tunis was used on the Pelham Park and City Island Railroad in the Bronx, New York City.
 On the first trip of the monorail, the vehicle, with the inventor at the controls, slipped off the supporting lower rail.
 Though some of the New York newspapers erroneously reported that the accident was a major catastrophe, that is not so, and only one passenger on the car claimed a minor injury.
 The car was quickly repaired and the monorail operated safely on a regular basis from 1911 until 1917, when it was dismantled by the military at the outset of World War I, because the terminal near City Island was requisitioned.
 A propeller-driven suspended monorail, claiming the speed of aircraft with the safety and reliability of railways was designed by George Bennie in 1926, and named the 'Bennie Railplane'.
 A demonstrator was built near Glasgow in 1929, but the system did not progress further in the UK.

-Russia worked on a system similar to the Bennie Railplane in the 1930s and were even planning a 332-mile line through Turkestan with a top speed of 180 mph.
+Russia worked on a system similar to the Bennie Railplane in the 1930s and were even planning a 332 mi line through Turkestan with a top speed of 180 mph.
 Their system was unique in that it had two side by side cars suspended on one rail, and it could actually dismount from the rail to cross rivers as an amphibian and then on the other side remount the rail.
 And while elements of this system were tested in Moscow, the Russian government instead built a conventional rail system.